Do You Need Talent to Draw?

 But even these qualities do not replace training.
 Drawing is a discipline where everything is learned: perspective, proportions, color, line.

-The two drawings below were made by the same person, at the same time.
+The two drawings below were drawn by the same person, at the same time.
 Yet, it's clear that the landscapes are more refined in terms of the final rendering.
-This is simply because it's his area of expertise.
+This is simply because it's their area of expertise.
 The same goes for all illustrators, even professionals.

 The role of practice in drawing progression

 Learning to draw is a bit like learning a language or a musical instrument.
-At first, you grope around.
+At first, you fumble around.
 You look for your bearings.
-But eventually, the gestures become natural.
+But eventually, the actions become natural.

 The biggest secret of drawing is observation.
 The more you learn to look, the better you draw.
 Observing is not just seeing a shape, but understanding its structure, its light, its rhythm.
 That's why observation exercises, sketch studies, or even quick drawings are essential: they train your brain to translate what your eyes perceive.